Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the non-lattice case

-Note that each $G_n$ is clearly a Lipschitz function (with uniform Lipschitz constant, \emph{i.e.} that do not depend on $n$).
+Note that each $G_n$ is clearly a Lipschitz function (with a uniform Lipschitz constant, \emph{i.e.} that does not depend on $n$).
 Besides, by Lemma \ref{lem:gaussintegral}, \eqref{item:gaussfourier}, the Fourier transform corresponding to the distribution function $G_n$ is, setting $z=\I\, \zeta$,

-Consider now $f_{n}^{*}(\zeta)$: if $z=i\, \zeta$, then
+Consider now $f_{n}^{*}(\zeta)$: if $z=\I\, \zeta$, then

 But

 where the $o$ is uniform in $n$ because of the local uniform convergence of the analytic functions $\psi_n$ to $\psi$ (and hence, of $\psi'_n$ and $\psi''_n$ to $\psi'$ and $\psi$).
 Thus